 Most victims are tricked into the sex trade by “Romeo” pimps who sell a dream of money, love, and security.
 Some of these girls are runaways, abandoned by their parents, or foster kids lured straight out of group homes; others grew up in middle-income households and are recruited from high schools or house parties.
 The victims are often brainwashed, deprived of food, beaten and threatened.

 While many organizations are working hard to rescue these victims, currently, there are very few options for immediate and safe shelter.
-According to Elizabeth Kent, Executive Director of Victim Services, Wellington County, finding shelter for Human Trafficking victims is extremely difficult, often the only resort is to put them into hotels – hotels often being the setting of their exploitation.
+According to Elizabeth Kent, Executive Director of Victim Services, Wellington County, finding shelter for Human Trafficking survivors is extremely difficult, often the only resort is to put them into hotels – hotels often being the setting of their exploitation.

 Elora House – A New Hope